DanCRichards/csvToFastifySchema/README.md

 ## Roadmap:

-1. Get it working!
-2. Convert to Typescript!
 3. Add customisable mappings between CSVs and SchemaObject fields
-4. TESTS!
 5. Abstract the services
     - This will allow for different input types and mappings between inputs and outputs.
 6. Document the code